BEST way to fly

 Most of our meetings will be held at our usual squadron meeting location: Wilson Air West, 932 Jubilee Road, in the main office conference room.

-It is our intent that you attend all thirteen consecutive meetings in order to complete the training with your cohort members.
+It is our intent that you attend all twelve consecutive meetings in order to complete the training with your cohort members.
 We ask that you commit to attending all the meetings, so you don't get "out of sync" with the other trainees.
 However, we understand that sometimes, unplanned events or illnesses can occur.
 Should this happen, we will work with you, and either help you get caught up with the class, or we will catch you up in the following weeks so you can complete the training within a few weeks of the end of the twelve-week program.
-But if you already know you have scheduling conflicts during the 13 week program, we ask that you don't join this year, and re-apply next year.
+But if you already know you have scheduling conflicts during the 12 week program, we ask that you don't join this year, and re-apply next year.

 1. We will meet you at a SAREX, usually held on a Saturday, or a Saturday and Sunday, somewhere within 30-100 miles of Chattanooga, where you can participate and complete your two sorties.
 Or,

 2. We may be able to arrange a flight with one of our Mission Pilots, who would be able to meet you at the Chattanooga Airport and conduct your flight at a time when you and your pilot are available.
+This might be on a weekend, or during the week depending on your pilot's schedule.

 We must disclose the following items:

-First, we are dependent on U.S. Air Force funding for SAREX's and/or training mission flights.
+First, CAP is dependent on U.S. Air Force funding for SAREX's and/or training mission flights.
 At this time, funding is available, and we anticipate it to remain available into the indefinite future.
 However, there have been times past when the U.S. Congress has held up financing for CAP, as part of the Congressional budgeting process, for weeks and sometimes months.
 We have no control over these events.
 We don't expect delays, but you have to understand that we have no control, and we can't promise what we can't control.

 Assuming we have authorized funds for flying, aviation is subject to having acceptable weather.
 We don't fly training missions in unsafe weather conditions, and any flight is subject to cancellation and/or postponement, due to weather, or other unplanned circumstances (such as illness of the pilot or an aircraft that needs unexpected repairs/maintenance.)
 We make plans, but we must be flexible too.